 It all started with the travel bug.
-After traveling extensively in Europe, North America and Asia, I thought that instead of smaller trips I should try a working holiday visa.
-I wanted to base myself in Europe, since that would make it easier to travel since flights are so much cheaper than in Canada.
-I was able to get the visa for France (after handing in a giant stack of paperwork), and so I leapt at the chance.
-And wouldn’t you know it, on my 2nd day in Paris I met my now Other Half.
+After traveling extensively in Europe, North America, and Asia, I thought that instead of smaller trips I should try a working holiday visa.
+I wanted to base myself in Europe since that would make it easier to travel since flights are so much cheaper than in Canada.
+I was able to get the visa for France (after handing in a giant stack of paperwork), and so I leaped at the chance.
+And wouldn’t you know it, on my 2nd day in Paris I met my now Other Half?
 So I stayed in Paris.

-This idea of “slow travel” has always been big for me, it is why I came on the working holiday visa in the first place, so my blog today focuses on this idea visiting places across France, but also what life is like here.
-So it is a bit of a peak behind closed doors, if you will.
-There is a lot more to France than those pretty Hausmannian buildings!
+This idea of “slow travel” has always been big for me, it is why I came on the working holiday visa in the first place, so my blog today focuses on this idea of visiting places across France, but also what life is like here.
+So it is a bit of a peek behind closed doors if you will.
+There is a lot more to France than those pretty Haussmannian buildings!

 My blog has been around for just under a year, but I’ve been writing it in my head ever since I first came to France.
 There are so many little things that still catch me off guard, no matter how long I’ve lived here.

 France is one of those places that is so different from coast to coast, with all its hidden nooks and crannies, and culture is so distinct as well.
 I think I will never run out of things to talk about.

 DO YOU HAVE ANY TIPS FOR NEW TRAVEL BLOGGERS/ASPIRING TRAVEL BLOGGERS?